 - Uses cloud storage and the service provider’s software as resources.

-- Does not provide failover and is not part of the business continuity plan.
+- It does not provide failover or part of the business continuity plan.

 - Implies quasi-continuous replication of IT infrastructure to the cloud at high frequency (depends on target RTO and RTO).

 - Performs automatic switching to a backup infrastructure in case of a disaster.

 - Requires a reliable DRaaS provider and an IT disaster recovery plan.

 - It is the cornerstone of a business continuity strategy.